tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 1. **Read User Request REQ**: Begin by reading the current request from user_requests.md to understand requirements.
 2. **Read Relevant Context**: Review files in context/, documentation/, templates/, and/or testing/ directories to gather necessary information.
-3. **Update Core Workflow Files**: Make changes to current-implementation.md, current-task.md, and major-changes.md to plan the implementation.
+3. **Update Core Workflow Files**: Make changes to active-request.md, implementation-plan.md, and cycle-status.md to plan and track the implementation.
 4. **Make Changes to 00OS**: Implement the requested changes in the 00OS system.
 5. **Update Supporting Materials**: Update context/, documentation/, templates/, and/or testing/ files to align with the new implementation.
-6. **Reset Core Workflow Files**: Clear/update the core workflow files to prepare for the next cycle.
+6. **Reset Core Workflow Files & Sync Changes**: Clear/update the core workflow files to prepare for the next cycle and run `> reaper-sync` to sync the 00OS changes to .cursor/rules.

 ### Current Cycle Status

 The current cycle is tracked in the three core workflow files:
-- **current-task.md**: Defines the active REQ being implemented and specific goals
+- **active-request.md**: Contains the complete REQ being implemented, including requirements, clarifications, and acceptance criteria
-- **current-implementation.md**: Documents changes being made during this cycle
+- **implementation-plan.md**: Documents the concrete plan for implementing the current REQ, including architectural decisions and required changes
-- **major-changes.md**: Records significant architectural decisions for this cycle
+- **cycle-status.md**: Tracks the progress through the current cycle, showing completed steps, current focus, and next actions

 ## Directory Structure Supporting the Cycle